 The COVID-19 pandemic has had a great impact on organizations, creating a unique and challenging environment that demands effective leadership.
 This theoretical review examines key theories and concepts that underpin the study's focus on leadership in managing change during the COVID-19 crisis.

+Elaborate theories, how these theories work for this study….

 1. Crisis Leadership Theories

-Theories of crisis leadership, which have their roots in the research of academics like Chris Argyris and Ronald Heifetz, highlight the importance of adaptable leadership in times of crisis.
+Theories of crisis leadership, which have their roots in the research of academics like Chris Argyris and Ronald Heifetz (???), highlight the importance of adaptable leadership in times of crisis.
 To confront complex situations, adaptive leadership calls for leaders to organize and empower teams.
-Adaptive leadership is crucial for navigating organizations through the COVID-19 pandemic's significant disruptions..
+Adaptive leadership is crucial for navigating organizations through the COVID-19 pandemic's significant disruptions.

 2. Change Management Theories

-Theories of change management, such as those developed by Kurt Lewin and John Kotter, offer frameworks for comprehending how organizations adapt to change.
+Theories of change management, such as those developed by Kurt Lewin (Citation???) and John Kotter (Citation???), offer frameworks for comprehending how organizations adapt to change.
 Organizations were compelled by the epidemic to quickly implement new work practices, safety procedures, and support systems.
 In order to properly manage these changes, leadership is essential.

 3. Employee Well-being and Resilience

 During a crisis, an employee's resilience and general well-being are crucial.
-The relationship between job demands, resources, and employee well-being is highlighted by Arnold Bakker and Evangelia Demerouti's Job Demands-Resources Model (JD-R Model).
+The relationship between job demands, resources, and employee well-being is highlighted by Arnold Bakker and Evangelia Demerouti's Job Demands-Resources Model (JD-R Model, Year???).
 In order to reduce workload demands and promote employee well-being and resiliency, leadership is a crucial tool.

 4. Organizational Resilience

-Organizational resilience theories underscore the importance of adaptability and flexibility in times of disruption.
+Organizational resilience theories (e.g., What are they ????) underscore the importance of adaptability and flexibility in times of disruption.
 Leadership, through strategic decision-making and fostering a culture of resilience, can help organizations withstand and recover from crises like the COVID-19 pandemic.

 5. Ethical Leadership

 Ethical leadership theories, such as the Ethical Leadership Framework by Linda K. Treviño and Michael E. Brown, emphasize the importance of ethical decision-making and transparency.
 Ethical leadership is crucial during crises to maintain trust and ensure that organizational actions align with ethical principles.
+Extend more….

 This theoretical review highlights the multifaceted nature of leadership in managing change during a crisis as complex as the COVID-19 pandemic.
 These theories provide a solid foundation for understanding the role of leadership in addressing the challenges posed by the pandemic.
 As we delve deeper into the research, we will explore how these theoretical concepts translate into practical applications and empirical evidence, ultimately contributing to more effective crisis leadership.